knifeqmul/knifeqmul.github.io/_pages/background.md

 ### Classification schema

 Classification schema when recording relevant medical information and events.
-These codes can vary between institutions, and maintained by resources like Systemized Nomenclature of Medicine - Clinical Terms (SNOMED CT) or READ codes (see <a href="http://www.gp-training.net/it/synergy_archive/synergy/readcode.htm">[here]</a>).
+These codes can vary between institutions, and maintained by terminology like Systemized Nomenclature of Medicine - Clinical Terms (SNOMED CT) or READ codes (see <a href="http://www.gp-training.net/it/synergy_archive/synergy/readcode.htm">[here]</a>).
 The following table is from [1]:

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}